New Case Study:See how Anthropic automated 95% of dependency reviews with Socket.Learn More

 }

-Internally, the plugin registers a standard Fastify preHandler hook, which will inspect the request's headers for an authorization header with the format bearer key.
-The key will be matched against the configured keys object via a constant time algorithm to prevent against timing-attacks.
-If the authorization header is missing, malformed, or the key does not validate then a 401 response will be sent with a {error: message} body; no further request processing will be performed.
+The plugin registers a standard Fastify onRequest hook to inspect the request's headers for an authorization header in the format bearer key.
+The key is matched against the configured keys object using a constant time algorithm to prevent timing-attacks.
+If the authorization header is missing, malformed, or the key does not validate, a 401 response is sent with a {error: message} body, and no further request processing is performed.

 Integration with @fastify/auth